GochoMugo/elbow/README.md

 ## schemas:

+Schemas, as defined in its [specification](http://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf), are valid JSON documents.

-All schemas should be placed in a single directory.
-They should be valid JSON documents with the extension `.json`.
+All the schemas should be placed in a single directory.
+They should have the extension `.json`.

 <a name="schema"></a>
 A sample schema file would look like: